|

 picked up a club.
 But after reading Ben Hogan's Five Lessons, Nelson

 broke 100 the first time he played.
+Less than 15

 years later, he was a major champion, but he played most of his